 Zoo InternQuest is a seven-week career exploration program for San Diego County high school juniors and seniors.
-Students have the unique opportunity to meet professionals working for the San Diego Zoo, Safari Park, and Institute for Conservation Research, learn about their jobs, and then blog about their experience online.
+Students have the unique opportunity to meet professionals working for the San Diego Zoo, Safari Park, and Institute for Conservation Research, learn about jobs, and the blog about their experience online.
 Follow their adventures here on the Zoo’s website!

-Mark, Real World
+Emily, Real World